samirkape/awesome-go-bot/README.md

 ---

-- [ ] Decouple backend from frontend
+- [ ] Decouple backend from frontend.
-- [ ] Add LRU to function's reduce cold boot timing
+- [ ] Add LRU to reduce function's cold boot time.
-- [ ] Add inline mode and fetch dev.to
+- [ ] Add inline mode and fetch dev.to articles.